 As with many of the restaurants in the Florida Keys, most restaurants in Key West serve fresh fish.
 Some that come to mind are wahoo, grouper, snapper, tuna, & dolphin fish.
 More than likely all will be caught in the local waters.
 Don’t miss the Conch dishes.
 These can be breaded, served raw in salads, or made into conch chowder.
-Conch was part of the main diet of the original Key’s natives.
-Today the conch you find in restaurants is imported from the Bahamas because in the United States it is a protected species.
+Conch was part of the main diet of the original key’s natives.
+Today conch served in restaurants is imported from the Bahamas because in the United States it is a protected species.

 While shopping, especially on Duvall Street look for several juice and smoothie sidewalk vendors.
 They use fresh tropical fruit including mango, papaya, and pineapple.